mangez84/enjoytrivia/README.md

 ### Code

 - Code to obtain API data using the fetch() method was copied from this [JavaScript Tutorial](https://www.javascripttutorial.net/javascript-fetch-api/) post.
 This post also has good descriptions on how to handle asynchronous HTTP requests reliably.
+- This [Stack Overflow](https://stackoverflow.com/questions/169506/obtain-form-input-fields-using-jquery/1443005#1443005) post had a good tip about the .serialize() function in jQuery.
+Code was copied into the project and then modified.